Phone:(+94)81-2376746,4922992 E-mail:climate@sltnet.lk Website: http://www.climate.lk

 0.0

-Wind: North easterly winds prevailed in the sea area and around the island last week.
+Wind: Easterly winds prevailed in the sea area and around the island last week.

-Temperatures: The temperature anomalies were above normal for some parts of the Sabaragamuwa, Western, Southern, and Central provinces and below normal for some parts of the Northern province of the country, driven by the warm SST’s.
+Temperatures: The temperature anomalies were above normal for the country except Northern province, driven by the warm SST’s.

 Predictions

-Temperatures: The temperature will remain above normal for the country during 14th - 20th March.
+Temperatures: The temperature will remain above normal for some parts of the Northern, North Central, North Central, Eastern, Uva, and North Western provinces during 16th - 22nd April.

-Seasonal Precipitation: The precipitation forecast for the March-April-May, 2024 season shows a 40% tendency toward above normal precipitation for the southern half of the country.
+Seasonal Precipitation: The precipitation forecast for the May-June-July, 2024 season shows a 70% or more tendency toward above normal precipitation for the country.

 Highlights